-Sara Jane Olson (born Kathleen Ann Soliah on January 16, 1947) was one possible author of the S.L.A letter.
-She was a member of the Symbionese Liberation Army in the 1970s.
+Sara Jane Olson (born Kathleen Ann Soliah on January 16, 1947) was one possible author of the SLA letter.
 She grew up in Palmdale, California, the daughter of Norwegian-American parents, Elsie Soliah (née Engstrom) and Palmdale High School English teacher and coach Martin Soliah.
 Engström, Engstrøm and Engstrom are surnames of Swedish and Norwegian origin.
-Was she responsible for authoring the S.L.A letter on February 3rd 1974, one or two days before the kidnapping of Patricia Hearst?
+Was she responsible for authoring the SLA letter on February 3rd 1974, one or two days before the kidnapping of Patricia Hearst?
 She was "a friend" of the Symbionese Liberation Army with close ties to Angela Atwood.
 She also had Scandinavian ancestry, that may have influenced the "Old Norse" reference on the SLA letter.

 Therefore, it wouldn't have been too surprising if his column inches had caught the attention of one of the female members or associates of the Symbionese Liberation Army, who were voracious letter-writers throughout 1974.
 In the September and October of 1976 Olson, under the name Nancy Bennett, was still involved in female activism, appearing in two feminist plays in Seattle.
 She disappeared after four performances.
 The viability of female authorship through the SLA and Red Phantom envelope handwriting, makes her a credible candidate (although not a certainty).
 But there is one other crucial factor that links the SLA letter and Red Phantom letter together.